aklivity/zilla-plus-aws-templates/amazon-msk/cdktf/iot-ingest-and-control/README.md

 aws cloudwatch list-metrics --query 'Metrics[*].Namespace' --output text | tr '\t' '\n' | sort | uniq | grep -v '^AWS'
 ```

-In your `terraform.tfvars` file add the desired CloudWatch Metrics Namespace for variable name `cloudwatch_metrics_namespace`
+In your `cdktf.json` file add the desired CloudWatch Metrics Namespace for variable name `metrics.namespace` under `zilla-plus` object in the `cloudwatch` variables section.

 ### Enable SSH Access

-To enable SSH access to the instances, set the `SSH_KEY_ENABLED` environment variable to `true`.
-You will also need the name of an existing EC2 KeyPair to set the `zilla_plus_ssh_key` terraform variable.
+To enable SSH access to the instances you will need the name of an existing EC2 KeyPair to set the `sshKey` context variable.

 List all EC2 KeyPairs: